mtlynch/mtlynch.io/content/notes/debugging-vlans-tp-link/index.md

 ## Gotchas

-* You specified an untagged port for a VLAN, but you forgot to also set the PVID for that port.
+- You specified an untagged port for a VLAN, but you forgot to also set the PVID for that port.

----

-Router needs to be a member of every VLAN.

-VLAN must contain:

-* Tagged ports: Router, any VLAN-aware devices
-* Untagged ports: Non-VLAN-aware devices

-Port config: Any port that contains a non-VLAN-aware device

-Port that contains tagged and untagged traffic from a VLAN aware device (e.g., wireless AP, another managed switch)

-Untagged ports
-Tagged ports
-PVID
+- You added a port to a VLAN, but you forgot to add your router to the VLAN.